solana-foundation/developer-content/docs/programs/limitations.md

 ## Rust libraries

-Since Rust based on-chain programs must run be deterministic while running in a resource-constrained, single-threaded environment, they have some limitations on various libraries.
+Since Rust based onchain programs must run be deterministic while running in a resource-constrained, single-threaded environment, they have some limitations on various libraries.